ScalablyTyped/Distribution/a/angular__core/readme.md

  * @param index Pipe index where the pipe will be stored.
  * @param pipeName The name of the pipe
  * @returns T the instance of the pipe.
  */
 /**
  * @license
+ * Copyright Google Inc. All Rights Reserved.
+ *
+ * Use of this source code is governed by an MIT-style license that can be
+ * found in the LICENSE file at https://angular.io/license */
+/**
+ * @license